Best Brampton Neighbourhoods for Renting

 Snelgrove Neighbourhood

 Snelgrove is a historic area, a former hamlet, on the northwestern edge of Brampton.
-If you are looking for a small friendly community built around family businesses (and no big-box stores), this area may work for you.
+This area may work for you if you want a small, friendly community built around family businesses (and no big-box stores).

-It has easy access to the surrounding countryside, its own community centre, and a Sobeys grocery store, and is very close to the major 410 highway, which runs down through Mississauga and across the north of Toronto.
+It has easy access to the surrounding countryside, its community centre, and a Sobeys grocery store.
+It is very close to the major 410 highway, which runs down through Mississauga and across the north of Toronto.
 A significant number of the homes here are expensive upscale residences.

 Bramalea Neighbourhood

 Bramalea was created in the former Chinguacousy Township in the 1970s.
-It was an innovative new town and developed as a separate satellite community to Brampton, and it is one of the more affordable areas of Brampton.
+It was an innovative new town developed as a separate satellite community from Brampton, and it is one of the more affordable areas of Brampton.

 The community’s downtown area houses a civic centre, a library, a live stage theatre, a fire dispatch control centre, a post office, and a shopping centre.

-Bramalea is a great place for shopping and has a wide range of cafes, restaurants, and bars.
+Bramalea is a great shopping place with many cafes, restaurants, and bars.
 It also has a lively night scene and is one of the best neighbourhoods in Brampton in this respect.
 It also has very good public transport connections.

 Vales Of Castlemore Neighbourhood

 Castlemore is a culturally diverse area with high-end executive-style homes, many with extensive acreages.
-It would be a great choice for a large family, assuming that cost isn’t too much of an issue.
+It would be an excellent choice for a large family, assuming that cost isn’t too much of an issue.

-The area is made up of a number of communities located on the northeastern edge of Brampton.
+The area comprises several communities located on the northeastern edge of Brampton.

-The community has its own golf club, the Claireville Conservation Area, a hockey arena and a swimming pool.
-It also has many parks and plenty of green space.
+The community has a golf club, the Claireville Conservation Area, a hockey arena, a swimming pool, many parks, and plenty of green space.

 Heart Lake Neighbourhood

 Heart Lake is one of the best neighbourhoods in Brampton for families due to its extensive walking and biking trails.
-For the same reason, it is popular with lovers of the outdoors.
+For the same reason, it is popular with outdoor lovers.

 The community has a golf club and a lake (Heart Lake) for boating and fishing.
-The lake is part of an extensive park area around which the neighbourhood is built around.
+The lake is part of an extensive park area built around the neighbourhood.

-Heart Lake has its own shopping plaza, and you will also find farmers’ markets, plenty of restaurants, and cafes.
+Heart Lake has a shopping plaza, farmers’ markets, restaurants, and cafes.

-If you are looking for a condo, then this probably isn’t a good area for you, but you will find plenty of townhouses and semi-detached and detached houses.
-Surprisingly Heart Lake is one of the more affordable neighbourhoods in Brampton.
+If you are looking for a condo, this probably isn’t a good area for you, but you will find plenty of townhouses and semi-detached and detached houses.
+Surprisingly, Heart Lake is one of the more affordable neighbourhoods in Brampton.

 Mount Pleasant Neighbourhood